ecmsecure/ecm-website/index.md

     background: gray
     title: Specialists in bespoke permission based distributed ledger projects
     subtitle: >-
       Have an idea for a new DLT project?
-We develop and deliver bespoke, private business blockchain projects for SMEs, Enterprise and Startups.
+We work with SMEs, Enterprise and Funded Startups on complex, private blockchain projects.
     features:
       - title: Encryption
         image: images/encryption-static.png